 Hi, I'm Kathy

-I’m Kathy Whitham a Registered Nurse, Trauma-informed Parenting Coach, Mom, Grammy and Poet.
+I’m Kathy Whitham a Registered Nurse, Trauma-informed Parenting & Family Coach, Mom, Grammy and Poet.
 My coaching approach lies at the intersection of brain science, attachment, family dynamics & self-compassion.

 I specialize in helping parents like you because I was that struggling parent.
-My now 32 yr old son, is on the other side of his transition and doing great as a teacher at a high school for the deaf.
+My now 32 yr old son, is on the other side of his transition and doing great as a high school special education teacher.
 He came out as transgender 12 years ago on the stoop of our Queens apartment after our weekly pizza date - Pizza dates that had been crucial to the much needed relationship repair that had begun only the year before.

 Since then, our relationship has gotten better and better, as has he.
 I’ve gone on to work with hundreds of parents in both workshops and one-on-one, in-depth coaching sessions helping them nurture better relationships with their kids and restore peace at home.

 I believe we must move toward a parent-centric approach and away from a child-centric approach to parenting.
 Why?
 Because I believe parents are the most effective agents of change in a family.
 They hold the real power.
 Therefore, I focus on supporting and empowering parents to be in control of their relationship with their child without getting sucked into the vicious “here we go again cycles” and the feelings of guilt and failure that come with them.

 Brain Science and a larger understanding of family dynamics are not typically part of many popular child-centric parenting techniques.
 In other words, you ARE doing your best but I believe you may be missing a key piece of the parenting puzzle which has to do with the core understanding of what your child’s behavior is really telling you in order to respond effectively.

 The understandings in the paragraph above are what allow me to help parents in situations that have felt utterly hopeless and impossible to them.